dougeby/IntuneDocs/intune/tutorial-protect-email-on-unmanaged-devices.md

 9. Select **OK**.
 10. Select **Create**.

+The app protection policy for Outlook is created.
+Now you can set up conditional access to require devices to use the Outlook app.

 ## Create conditional access policies
 Now we’ll create two conditional access policies to cover all device platforms.
 The first policy will require Modern Authentication clients, like Outlook for iOS and Outlook for Android, to use the approved Outlook app and MFA.
 The second policy will require Exchange ActiveSync clients to use the approved Outlook app.
 (Currently, Exchange Active Sync doesn't support conditions other than device platform).
 You can configure conditional access policies in either the Azure AD portal or the Intune portal.
 Since we’re already in the Intune portal, we’ll create the policy here.